neondatabase/website/content/docs/guides/vercel-overview.md

 <DetailIconCards>

-<a href="/docs/guides/vercel-postgres-transition-guide" description="Everything you need to know about transitioning from Vercel Postgres to Neon" icon="vercel">Vercel Postgres Transition Guide</a>
+<a href="/docs/guides/vercel-postgres-transition-guide" description="Everything you need to know about transitioning from Vercel Postgres to Neon" icon="check">Vercel Postgres Transition Guide</a>

-<a href="/docs/guides/vercel-sdk-migration-guide" description="Learn how to migrate from the Vercel SDK to the Neon Serverless driver" icon="vercel">Migrating from the Vercel SDK</a>
+<a href="/docs/guides/vercel-sdk-migration-guide" description="Learn how to migrate from the Vercel SDK to the Neon Serverless driver" icon="check">Migrating from the Vercel SDK</a>

-<a href="/docs/guides/vercel-postgres-docs" description="Find a copy of the Vercel Postgres docs for your reference while you transition" icon="vercel">Vercel Postgres docs</a>
+<a href="/docs/guides/vercel-postgres-docs" description="Find a copy of the Vercel Postgres docs for your reference while you transition" icon="check">Vercel Postgres docs</a>

 </DetailIconCards>